Massage and autistic children

-Some autistic children and young people are sensitive to touch, which can make massage a challenge!
+Some autistic children and young people are sensitive to touch, making massage challenging!
 In these cases, it is very important to respect our child’s boundaries; we should never force anything unessential on our child that they actively dislike.

 Because our children enjoy activities that are familiar and predictable, building massage into our daily routine can also be helpful.